 Our Board oversees our business and monitors the performance of our management.
 In accordance with our corporate governance procedures, our Board does not involve itself in our day-to-day operations.
 Our executive officers and management are responsible for the conduct and oversight of our day-to-day operations.
-Our directors fulfill their duties and responsibilities by preparing for, attending, and actively participating in meetings of our Board and the respective committees of our Board on which they serve, including by reviewing relevant materials provided in advance of each meeting and making themselves available to management in between Board and committee meetings as needed.
-Our independent directors meet in executive sessions without management or any non-independent directors at least quarterly.
+Our directors fulfill their duties and responsibilities by preparing for, attending, and actively participating in meetings of our Board and the respective committees of our Board on which they serve, including by reviewing relevant materials provided in advance of each meeting and making themselves available to management between Board and committee meetings as needed.
+Our independent directors meet in executive sessions without management or any non-independent directors at least quarterly to consider such matters as they deem appropriate.
+The Chairman of the Board may call additional executive sessions of the independent directors at any time, and the Chairman of the Board must call an executive session at the request of a majority of the independent directors.
 The purpose of these executive sessions is to promote open and candid discussion among our independent directors.

-During the year ended December 31, 2022, our Board held six meetings, our audit committee held four meetings, our compensation and talent committee (compensation committee) held seven meetings, and our nominating and corporate governance committee held three meetings.
-Each incumbent director attended at least 75% of the total meetings of (i) our Board held during the period for which he or she has been a director and (ii) the committee(s) on which that particular director served during the period for which he or she has been a member of such committee(s), except that Dr. Bilenker did not attend 75% of the meetings of the nominating and corporate governance committee.
+During the year ended December 31, 2023, our Board held six meetings, our audit committee held four meetings, our compensation and talent committee (compensation committee) held six meetings, and our nominating and corporate governance committee held two meetings.
+In 2023, each incumbent director attended at least 75% of the total meetings of our Board and the committee(s) on which that particular director served.

 We encourage our directors to attend each annual meeting of stockholders.
-Four of our then-current directors attended our 2022 annual meeting of stockholders.
+Three of our then-current directors attended our 2023 annual meeting of stockholders.